percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 For global providers, the function checks if the provider is used anywhere, WAL or any specific database, and returns an error if it is.

-This somewhat goes against the principle that `pg_tde` should not interact with other databases than the one the user is connected to, but on the other hand, it only does this lookup in the internal `pg_tde` metadata, not in postgres catalogs, so it is a gray zone.
+This somewhat goes against the principle that `pg_tde` should not interact with other databases than the one the user is connected to, but on the other hand, it only does this lookup in the internal `pg_tde` metadata, not in Postgres catalogs, so it is a gray zone.
 Making this check makes more sense than potentially making some databases inaccessible.

-### Listing/querying providers
+### List/query providers

 `pg_tde` provides 2 functions to show providers: